-This article explains exactly what a concept sketch is and does within the architectural profession, explains the different ways that architects might approach the activity of concept sketching, and offers some inspiration from master sketchers such as Peter Zumthor and Zaha Hadid.
+In this article we explain exactly what a concept sketch is, break down the different ways that architects approach its production, and provide some inspiration from master sketchers such as Peter Zumthor and Zaha Hadid.

 What is a concept sketch?